Veteran and Family Resources

 Each county has a local Veterans Services Officer who can provide information and services to Veterans living in the county.
 They assist Veterans and their dependents in filing claims, obtaining important documents, and determining eligibility for the benefits and services they have a legal right to.
 The agencies frequently aid Veterans and their families in obtaining state and federal entitlements such as medical care, disability and compensation, pension, education benefits, burial assistance and military funeral services.
 Links for individual counties are listed here

 Veteran Service Organizations are one of the best places for veterans to go for help.
 There are hundreds of VSOs out there, including organizations at the local, state, regional, and national levels.
-The VA has a published a 128 page guide listing VSOs
+The VA has a published a 2019 guide listing VSOs

 (Please note this is not a comprehensive list of every Veteran Service Organization